Funding support for coaches

 It is also worth contacting your County Squash Rackets Association to identify if they offer any grants to help increase the number and level of qualified coaches within the county.
 Again, it might be worth offering to help coach at county/feeder squads in return for funding received.
 Visit our contact page, to find out details of your county association.

-5) Sports Coach UK
+5) UK Coaching

 For squash and squash 57 clubs or organisations